cellarium-ai/cellarium-cloud/docs/source/modules/vertex_ai_matching_engine.rst

 Vertex AI Matching Engine
 =========================

-..
-    I'm not 100% sure this is entirely accurate, but I made my best attempt

 Vertex AI is a Google Cloud service that provides a variety of machine learning tools.
 One of these tools is the Matching Engine, which is a vector similarity search service.
-The Matching Engine is used in CAS to search for cells types that are close to the user's submitted cells.
+The Matching Engine is used in CAS to search for cells that are in close proximity in a vector space to the user's submitted cells.

 Summary - The good, the bad and the ugly
 ----------------------------------------